digital-chemistry-laboratory/morfeus/docs/buried_volume.rst

 volumes, SambVca, was made available for scientific purposes by Cavallo and co-workers in 2009 [2]_ with version 2 in 2016 [1]_.

-The approach of Steriplus differs somewhat from that in ref.
+The approach of morfeus differs somewhat from that in ref.
 [1]_ in that points are generated uniformly in the test sphere rather than considering voxels.
 The numerical results with standard settings are the same though as shown by benchmarks on complexes 1-18 from ref.
 [1]_.
 Steric maps also match those in